Batlhaping tribe: History

 The Batlhaping tribe continued the tradition of mining iron.
 They had not learned to make their own goods from iron or copper.
-By 1778, the Batlhaping were making annual trips to trade with the Khoi tribes on the Orange River, bringing copper, iron, knives, axes and assegais as well as tanned skins, ivory spoons and glass beads.
+By 1778, the Batlhaping were making annual trips to trade with Khoekhoe communities on the Orange River, bringing copper, iron, knives, axes and assegais as well as tanned skins, ivory spoons and glass beads.
 In exchange they received cattle.
 A member of the first European expedition in 1801 reported that the Batlhaping received the copper beads worn by the chief were from the Barolong.
 Other travellers highlighted that the copper beads and rings worn by Batlhaping originated from the Damara in Namibia or the Bangwaketsi tribe in the east.
-The Batlhaping started making iron good themselves in 1812.
+The Batlhaping started making iron goods themselves in 1812.

 In 1835, a disagreement between Maidi and his father Tawana (leader of Barolong) resulted in Maidi leading a group of Barolong away and settling what is now known as Makwasie in the North West.
 Maidi's people then settled in Botswana before moving to Thaba-Nchu (where they lived side-by-side with Kgosi Moroka's people).
 After spending time in Thaba-Nchu, they settled in Potchefstroom before moving to Manthe.
 The group led by Maidi joined the Balthaping and became known as the Balthaping Ba-Ga-Maidi.

 Batlhaping nowadays

 Nowadays, the Batlhaping people are found mostly in the Northern Cape and the North West of South Africa.
-Two of the most prominent groups from the tribe are Batlhaping Ba Ga Phuduhutswana and Balthaping Ba-Ga-Maidi.
-Batlhaping ba ga Phuduhutswana live mostly in Kuruman,Danileskuil, Kimberly and Vryburg in the Northern Cape, while most Batlhaping Ba-Ga-Maidi live in Taung in the North West.
+Three of the most prominent groups from the tribe are Batlhaping Ba Ga Phudutswana, Batlhaping ba ga Mothibi and Balthaping Ba-Ga-Maidi.
+Batlhaping ba ga Phuduhutswana live mostly in Kuruman, Danileskuil, Kimberly and Vryburg in the Northern Cape, while most Batlhaping Ba-Ga-Maidi live in Taung in the North West.